pawlovskiii/learning-solidity/README.md

 ## General info

-The whole repository consists of several contracts from Solidity documentation, which I deeply rework to understand every detail.
+The whole repository consists of several contracts from Solidity documentation which I deeply rework to understand every detail.
+After that, I tried to refactor the code or add additional functionality to improve it.